dgraph-io/badger/README.md

 quickly generate key ranges.
 Each goroutine then picks a range and runs an iterator to iterate over it.
 Each iterator iterates over all versions of values and is created from the same transaction, thus working over a snapshot of the DB.
-Every time a new key is encountered, it calls `ChoooseKey(item)`, followed by `KeyToList(key, itr)`.
+Every time a new key is encountered, it calls `ChooseKey(item)`, followed by `KeyToList(key, itr)`.
 This allows a user to select or reject that key, and if selected, convert the value versions into custom key-values.
 The goroutine batches up 4MB worth of key-values, before sending it over to a channel.